 If you don’t have time to read the full post, here’s a brief look at my top VPNs for Tor:

-- CyberGhost: Fast, private VPN with a ton of server options.
+- CyberGhost: Speedy, private VPN with a ton of server options.

 - PrivateVPN: Log-free service that is simple to set up and accepts bitcoin.

-- IPVanish: Secure, speedy, and keeps no logs.
+- IPVanish: Secure, fast, and keeps no logs.